MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.0.0/uninstall-az-ps.md

 through the [Send-Feedback](/powershell/module/az.profile/send-feedback) cmdlet.
 If you encounter a bug, we'd appreciate it if you [file a GitHub issue](https://github.com/azure/azure-powershell/issues).

-## Uninstall from PowerShell
+## Uninstall the Az module

-If you installed Azure PowerShell using PowerShellGet, you can use the [Uninstall-Module](/powershell/module/powershellget/uninstall-module) cmdlet.
+To uninstall the Az modules, use the [Uninstall-Module](/powershell/module/powershellget/uninstall-module) cmdlet.
 However, `Uninstall-Module` only uninstalls one module.
 To remove Azure PowerShell completely, you must uninstall each module individually.
 Uninstallation can be complicated if you have more than one version of Azure